kei-kheng/wildfire_inpainting/6_inpainting_GAN/README.md

 ```
 python inference.py --data_dir dataset/inference --folders 3 5 6 7 --model_path models/test2/generator.pth --img_scaled_dim 320 --coverage 0.15 --batch_size 5 --output_dir test2 --num_show 5
 ```

-# Results (preliminary_tests)
-- test1 and test2 contain the training conditions for the currently best-known parameters, differing only in `img_scaled_dim`.
-It was found that a batch size of 16 yielded the shortest training time and best inpainting performance.
-Tested: 16, 32, 64 for a dataset size of 500.
-- test3 and test4 trained models on small and big datasets respectively, where each training image is randomly rotated up to 360 degrees.
-This caused the model to learn useless representation of the black, unfilled regions due to rotation.
-- test5 and test6 trained models on small (522) and big (903) datasets on rotated images (0, 90, 180, 270) with the appplication of more complex masks.
-- **Split data -> 90% training, 10% validation (inferencing)**
-- test7 validates the functionality to **calculate and plot the performance metrics - SSIM & PSNR**.
-- test8-test11 trained models on the full dataset with epochs 50, 100, 150 and 200.